MoeskerDev/TheExplorationofaLifetime/README.md

 ---
 ### Header
 *	each page will include the Space✈M logo which always links back to the homepage when clicked on and it is a representation of the company.
 Also, the navbar with three links for users to change pages by clicking on each specific link: Home - Background information - Book a flight.
-*	both are responsive to the screensizes Ipad and Iphone5.
+*	both are responsive to the screensizes Ipad and Iphone5, the latter one will display a burger menu.

 ### Footer
 *   each page will show the footer with the company address so users know where the company resides.
 *	will include four social links which allows users to follow updates, come into contact with each other and share experiences.
-*   they are responsive to smaller screensizes like an Ipad and an Iphone5.
+*   they are responsive to smaller screensizes like Ipad and mobile Iphone5.

 ### Home
 *	will have a header and footer.